Hwasong-11A: Russian use in Ukraine

 According to Ukraine, at the start of 2025, North Korea had supplied Russia 148 Hwasong-11A and 11B missiles.
-Ukraine also claimed that Russia launched Hwasong-11A in the 23 April 2025 Russian attack on civilians in Kyiv.
-According to Reuters's information from a Ukrainian source, the Hwasong-11A missiles were armed with a 1000 kg warhead.
+In February 2025, it was also reported the Hwasong-11A missiles used by Russia in Ukraine had an improved CEP of 50-100 m.
+Ukraine also claimed that Russia launched Hwasong-11A in the 23 April 2025 Russian attack on Kyiv.
+Information from a Ukrainian source obtained by Reuters indicated that the Hwasong-11A missiles were armed with a 1000 kg warhead.